qxdFox/DDNet-Client-List/README.md

 AllTheHax is an old DDNet client that is no longer in Development It has a bunch of Features that almost no Client today has, for example: Lua API, Built-in IRC client to chat with other client users, ingame chat translator, crypted chat and a bnuch more
 The Client might be considered cheating, use it at your own risk

-### KRX-Client

-Straight up Cheat Client, do not download it, it contains malware.